 Acclimating Your Orchid

 It's fine to display your new orchid on the table for a week or so when you first get it home, especially if it's in bloom.
 But keep in mind that no orchid will survive for long on a dining room table.
 Also, remember that the plant will be in shock when it first gets home.
 Orchids do not like to be moved, especially when they're in flower.
-You're most likely to lose unopened buds right when you take the plant home.
+You're most likely to lose unopened buds as soon as you bring the plant home.

-When you're ready to move the plant from its display location, follow the tips specific to each species.
+When you're ready to move the plant from its display location, look for and follow growing tips specific to the species you've selected.